 - Amazon’s turnover rate in the United Kingdom was 4.8 billion pounds (over $6.55 billion) in 2020.

 - In 2020, Amazon employed over 33,675 people in the United Kingdom.

 “What’s dangerous is not to evolve.” – Jeff Bezos

 Who is the biggest online retailer in the UK?

 Amazon.co.uk is by far the biggest online marketplace in the UK, followed by Tesco and Argos.

 How many customers does Amazon have in the UK?

 Around 86% of people in the United Kingdom shop at Amazon.
-Amazon shoppers intensified their shopping by 21% from 2018 to 2019.
 About 70% of people shop on Amazon at least once a month, while 17% use the online marketplace weekly.